hbz/lobid-blog/_drafts/skohub-editor.md

 ```
 {% endraw %}

+The browser extension is essentially a simple wrapper for the editor running at https://skohub.io/editor/, which the extension injects as an `iframe` into the current page.
+Additionally, before the iframe is injected, some metadata is scraped from that page.
+This data is used to pre-populate the editor.
+This process obviously depends both on the data found in the web page and on the schema the editor is configured to use.
+YouTube for example uses `meta name="description"` for data about YouTube itself rather than the actual video, which is described in `meta property="og:description"`.
+Even if the correct metadata is extracted, there is no guarantee that the schema used to configure the editor even has a `description` field.
+In the future, it would be nice to find a possibility to perhaps map page metadata to properties in the schema itself somehow.

 # Outlook

 SkoHub Editor already works very well and can be extremely useful.
 However, some things are still work in progress and will need some future effort to be improved: